arianfarid/arianfarid.github.io/articles/dna-compression.md

 ### Complimentary Base Pairs

 DNA bases form pairs through well-defined chemical relationships: adenine (A) pairs with thymine (T), and cytosine (C) with guanine (G).
 These base-pairing rules extend to IUPAC ambiguity codes, which represent sets of possible nucleotides.
 For instance, "R" (A or G) complements "Y" (T or C).

-"N" (any base), "S" (G or C), and "W" (A or T) are self complimentary.
+There are three cases where the compliment is the same code.
+The bases "N" (any base), "S" (G or C), and "W" (A or T) all compliment to their own code (e.g. S->S, because "S" is represented by "G" or "C").

 ## Design

 Our compression system needs to be fast, small, and reversible.
 It should support all 15 IUPAC nucleotide codes and allow efficient I/O and transformation.

-- Translate compressed/uncompressed DNA to and from File.
+- Support for [all 15 IUPAC codes](https://genome.ucsc.edu/goldenPath/help/iupac.htmls).
 - Smallest representation of nucleotides possible.
-- Support for [all 15 IUPAC codes](https://genome.ucsc.edu/goldenPath/help/iupac.htmls).
+- Translate compressed/uncompressed DNA to and from file.
 - Easily retrieve complimentary base pairs (including IUPAC codes)

-Here is how I designed the compression system to balance size, speed, and reversibility.

-## Representing IUPAC Nucleotides in 4 Bits
+## Representing IUPAC Nucleotides in Four Bits

-Since four bits are enough to represent 16 values (2⁴ = 16) we can comfortably fit in all 15 codes as well as an additional padding code.
+Since four bits are enough to represent 16 values (2⁴ = 16), we can comfortably fit in all 15 codes as well as an additional padding code.

 Because Rust does not support native 4-bit types, our 4-bit encodings must be packed into a larger primitive.
-I opted to group 4 nucleotides into a single u16.
-Because 4-bit data types are still represented at the byte level in Rust, we can squeeze four nucleotide representations of DNA into a single u16.
+I opted to group 4 nucleotides into a single `u16` integer.
+Because 4-bit data types are still represented at the byte level in Rust, we can squeeze four nucleotide representations of DNA into a single `u16` integer.

 When a sequence has fewer than four nucleotides remaining at the end, we use the 16th reserved value as a padding indicator.
 These padding values are ignored during decompression.

-### Support for bitwise rotation
+### Support for Bitwise Rotation

-To obtain support 12 complimentations and 3 self-complimentations, we can rotate the bit two positions.
+To obtain support for 12 complimentations and 3 self-complimentations, we can rotate the bit two positions.

-For example, A will be represented by "0001".
-Rotating 2 bits will give us "0100" T. An additional rotation should bring us back to A.
+For example, "A" will be represented by `0001`.
+Rotating two bits will give us `0100` "T".
+An additional two bit rotation will bring us back to "A", `0001`.

-Complimentary codes, should be symmetric on each half of the bit mask.
-For example, rotating "0101" two places will still give us "0101", as will "1111".
+Codes that compliment themselves must be symmetric on either half of the bit mask.
+For example, if we represent the code "S" ("G" or "C") as `0101`, rotating two bits will still give us `0101`.

 ## Nucleotide Encoding

-Lets first look a simple match expression to see the final schema we have derived.
+Let's first look at a simple match expression to see the final schema we have derived.
 This match expressions encodes each IUPAC nucleotide into a 4-bit mask:

 ```rust
 let mask = match nuc {